Coffee filter: Permanent filters

 Permanent metal filters are also used to prepare filtered coffee, including Vietnamese iced coffee and Indian filter coffee.
 The "French press" (also referred to as cafetière) uses a metal filter.
-Other types of permanent filters are made of plastic or porcelain.
+Other types of permanent filters are made of plastic, porous ceramics, or porcelain (like the double-layered cross-slitted strainer made from through-glazed porcelain of Karlsbad-style coffee makers or the special porcelain filter sieves of Büttner system coffee makers).